-- The difference in Ψ ca between the Intel[®] Core[TM]2 Duo desktop processor E6000/E4000 sequence with 4 MB cache and 2 MB cache is due to a slight difference in the die size. - 2.
-Performance targets (Ψ ca) as measured with a live processor at TDP.
+- 1. Performance targets (Ψ ca) as measured with a live processor at TDP. - The difference in Ψ ca between the Intel[®] Core[TM]2 Duo 4 MB and 2 MB is due to a slight difference in the die size.

-6.1.2 Acoustics
+6.2.2 Acoustics

-To optimize acoustic emission by the fan heatsink assembly, Intel recommends the use of a thermistor controlled variable speed fan.
+To optimize acoustic emission by the fan heatsink assembly, the reference design implements a variable speed fan.
 A variable speed fan allows higher thermal performance at higher fan inlet temperatures (T_A) and lower thermal performance with improved acoustics at lower fan inlet temperatures.
-The required fan speed necessary to meet thermal specifications can be controlled by the fan inlet temperature and should comply with requirements below:
+The required fan speed necessary to meet thermal specifications can be controlled by the fan inlet temperature and should comply with requirements listed in the following table.